MiCA

 If your company provides services in the crypto sector, you may qualify as a CASP.
 One of the tokens you provide these services to must qualify as a crypto-asset, and the service you provide must qualify as one of the following:

-3. The exchange of crypto-assets for funds;
+3. Exchange of crypto-assets for funds;

-4. The exchange of crypto-assets for other crypto-assets
+4. Exchange of crypto-assets for other crypto-assets

 6. Placing of crypto-assets;

-9. Providing advice on crypto-assets;
+8. Providing advice on crypto-assets;

-10. Providing portfolio management on crypto-assets.
+9. Providing portfolio management on crypto-assets;

 If you qualify as a CASP, you must obtain a license from the regulator.
 This license is then valid for the entire EU.
 For this, your company must be a legal entity established in the EU.
 If your company wishes to offer these services in several Member States, the following information must be submitted to the local regulator: